katrinayu1213/did_you_really_read_it/README.md

 * plagiarism check with Levenshtein distance
 * a larger corpus (We attempted using TASA but we could not rebuild the model with reference text since it is a predefined LSA space and documents for corpus were inaccessible)

 For reference on related projects, there is an open-source tool called [SEMILAR](http://www.semanticsimilarity.org/) for assessing the similarity of texts.
-Another project that is most related is [Crossley, Allen, Kim, McNamara's work on ASE Using Natural Language Processing Tools](https://www.researchgate.net/publication/333909045_Automated_Summarization_Evaluation_ASE_Using_Natural_Language_Processing_Tools)
+Another project that is most related is [Allen, Crossley, Kim et. al's work on ASE Using Natural Language Processing Tools](https://www.researchgate.net/publication/333909045_Automated_Summarization_Evaluation_ASE_Using_Natural_Language_Processing_Tools)

 ## Acknowledgements
 Credits to the team: The Learning Agency, Erica Snow, Matt Jacovina, and Katrina Yu